yxsifdev/Discord-Bot-DJSv14/README.md

 ## ❤️ ¿Que te parece?
 ***Gracias por usar este código!
 Puedes dejar tu reseña del handler en nuestro [servidor de soporte](https://discord.gg/4ZrXpYwT3Q).***

-#🇪🇸 © [2023] yxsif

-Este contenido está disponible públicamente bajo la autoría de yxsif.
-Si bien puedes usar, modificar y distribuir este contenido libremente, te pedimos que reconozcas a yxsif como el autor original.

-Aunque no es necesario obtener permiso para utilizar este contenido con fines no comerciales, te agradecemos que atribuyas apropiadamente a yxsif y enlaces a la fuente original.

-Si deseas utilizar este contenido con fines comerciales o tienes alguna otra consulta relacionada con los derechos de autor, por favor, contacta a: https://discord.gg/4ZrXpYwT3Q

-yxsif agradece tu respeto a su trabajo creativo y espera que este contenido sea útil para tus proyectos y necesidades.

-#🇺🇸 © [2023] yxsif

-This content is publicly available under the authorship of yxsif.
-While you are free to use, modify and distribute this content, we ask that you acknowledge yxsif as the original author.

-Although you do not need to obtain permission to use this content for non-commercial purposes, we appreciate proper attribution to yxsif and links to the original source.

-If you wish to use this content for commercial purposes or have any other copyright related queries, please contact: https://discord.gg/4ZrXpYwT3Q

-yxsif appreciates your respect for their creative work and hopes that this content is useful for your projects and needs.

 <div align="center">
  <a href="https://www.mongodb.com/es/atlas/database" target="_blank"><img src="https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white"></a>
  <a href="https://www.nodejs.org" target="_blank"><img src="https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white"></a>